raspiblitz/raspiblitz/FAQ.cl.md

 + ./cl-plugin.backup.sh -h

-Install the backup plugin for C-lightning
+Install the backup plugin for CLN
 Replicates the lightningd.sqlite3 database on the SDcard

 Usage: